GianlucaFormica/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-4.2 replace NAs with the average steps per interval over all days (this has already been claculated and stored in varibale tmp4)
+####4.2.1 replace all NAs with the average steps per interval over all days (this has already been claculated and stored in varibale tmp4).this is not perfect as latter it is shown that weekends and weekdays have different patterns.

-4.3.1 below code empliments the above strategy (i.e. 4.2)
+####4.3.1 below code empliments the above strategy (i.e. 4.2)

 ```r
 Activity2<-Activity